mobilepadawan/Speakit-JS/README.md

 * [x] Tested in the main web browser engines.

 ### Way to use it
-🔔 If you are thinking to try the Alpha version, please consider do **not implement it in Production environments**.
+🔔 Consider **avoid to implement the Alpha version in Production environments**.
 This version able you to filter a specific type of voice `en`, `es`, `it`, etcetera, by defining the desired ISO language code in the `languageFilter` property.

 ```javascript
 Speakit.languageFilter = "it-IT"